 Gambling as a Non-Resident

 It is also very easy to gamble as a non-resident of Pennsylvania, or at least if you live near the Keystone states’ borders.
 All you need to do is to cross the borders and you are good to go.

-Gambling and Legal History in Pennsylvania
+Gambling and Legal History of PA Sports Betting

 Gambling in Pennsylvania has roots back to the mid-1900s when horse racing was first legalized in 1959.
 The PA state lottery was instituted in 1971, with its purpose stated, “to provide property tax relief to the elderly for property taxes paid in 1971 and thereafter to persons 65 years of age or older.”
 The lottery was also implemented in order to hopefully limit illegal gambling syndicates operating within the state.
 Beginning in 2004, Pennsylvania has progressively pushed more and more gambling legislation through with the hope that additional gambling venues would create an abundance of new jobs and generate additional revenue for the state.
 This state-wise interest in gambling has gained steam recently and has come to a crescendo, with the state reporting record revenue of $3.2 billion from PA casinos in 2017.

-Future of Gambling in Pennsylvania
+Future of Sports Betting in PA

 Online Gambling Impact on Pennsylvania